dmulholl/mp3cat/readme.md

       -q, --quiet             Run in quiet mode.
       -v, --version           Display the version number.

-You can specify the input as a list of filenames:
+You can specify the input as a list of filenames, e.g.

     $ mp3cat one.mp3 two.mp3 three.mp3

-On a *unixy* system, you can specify the input filenames via [globbing][4]:
+On a *unixy* system, you can specify the input filenames via [globbing][4], e.g.

     $ mp3cat *.mp3

-Alternatively, you can specify an entire directory of `.mp3` files to concatenate:
+Alternatively, you can specify an entire directory of `.mp3` files to concatenate, e.g.

     $ mp3cat --dir /path/to/directory

-The output filename defaults to `output.mp3` but you can specify a custom filename using the `-o/--out` option:
+The output filename defaults to `output.mp3` but you can specify a custom filename using the `-o/--out` option, e.g.

     $ mp3cat *.mp3 -o joined.mp3